karmagurung07/finance-manager/README.md

 # Objective:
 Finance Seer is a gpt-5 powered agent that assists with finanical questions such as budgeting, investing and general finanical literacy.
-This product is dedicated to providing accessible resources to people from divested and marginalized groups.
-That is way the this project is built on gpt-5-nano, the cheapest gpt options for power and accessibility.
+This product is dedicated to providing accessible resources to people from divested and marginalized community.
+That is why we have decided to build this project with gpt-5-nano, the cheapest gpt options for power and accessibility.

 # Operation Workflow:
 - User Submitted generated query